Bat Out of Hell: Legacy

 Stephen Erlewine in AllMusic writes that "this is Grand Guignol pop—epic, gothic, operatic, and silly, and it's appealing because of all of this."
 He thinks that Steinman is "a composer without peer, simply because nobody else wanted to make mini-epics like this."
 Rundgren's production is applauded, as is the wit in the music and lyrics.
 "It may elevate adolescent passion to operatic dimensions, and that's certainly silly, but it's hard not to marvel at the skill behind this grandly silly, irresistible album."

 In 1989, Kerrang! magazine listed the album at number 38 among the "100 Greatest Heavy Metal Albums of All Time".

 The album was ranked number 343 on Rolling Stones 2003 list of the 500 greatest albums of all time, but was removed from the 2020 revision.
 In 2005, Bat Out of Hell was ranked number 301 in Rock Hard magazine's book of "The 500 Greatest Rock & Metal Albums of All Time".
 In 2006, it was voted number nine in a poll conducted by the Australian Broadcasting Corporation to discover Australia's most popular album.
 In November 2007, Meat Loaf was awarded the Classic Album award in Classic Rocks Classic Rock Roll of Honour.
 The album was also included in the book 1001 Albums You Must Hear Before You Die.

 The album continues to sell about 200,000 copies per year and has sold an estimated 34-40 million copies worldwide, including 14 million in the United States and over 1.7 million albums in Australia, where it is the country's highest-selling album as of 2016, being certified 26× platinum.
 The album has stayed on the UK Albums Chart for 522 weeks, making it the UK's fourth longest charting studio album behind Fleetwood Mac's Rumours, Pink Floyd's The Dark Side of the Moon and Oasis' (What's the Story) Morning Glory?.
 In 2022, Bat Out of Hell was named as the biggest-selling debut album in UK chart history.
+In 2026 indie rock group Fantastic Cat would title their third studio album Cat Out of Hell as a parody & homage to Bat Out of Hell.

 The album launched the career of Steinman, who would later begin producing his records as well; he was specifically sought by Bonnie Tyler on the basis of his work and production styles on the album to revitalize her career and produce an album specifically modeled on the productions of Phil Spector.
 The resulting album, Faster Than the Speed of Night became a commercial success, with its lead single "Total Eclipse of the Heart" placing at the top of the charts in the United States and the United Kingdom.
 Aside from Tyler, he composed and produced songs for musicians such as Air Supply, Barry Manilow, Barbra Streisand, the Sisters of Mercy, and Celine Dion.